 In February 2020, the Authority, along with the Italian Electronic Communications Authority and the Data Protection Authority, published the results of the joint sector inquiry on big data that they launched in 2007 to develop a deep understanding of the impact of big data on the protection of personal data, market regulation, consumer protection and antitrust law.
 As a result, guidelines and recommendations of policies for big data have been issued to improve the effectiveness of the authorities' intervention.
 Merger regulation was also considered.
-Specifically, the authorities recommended the reform of the rules on merger analysis to provide for examination of those concentrations that do not meet the prior notification thresholds but are capable of reducing potential competition, with particular reference to 'killing acquisitions' (i.e., the acquisitions by major digital firms of innovative start-ups).
-The above authorities also recommended the amendment of Article 6(1) of Law
+Specifically, the authorities recommended a reform of the rules on merger analysis to provide for examination of those concentrations that do not meet the prior notification thresholds but are capable of reducing potential competition, with particular reference to 'killing acquisitions'

-No. 287/90 to introduce an evaluation standard grounded on the significant impediment of effective competition criteria, which may be more suitable in challenges involving the digital economy.
+(i.e., acquisitions by major digital firms of innovative start-ups).
+The above authorities also recommended the amendment of Article 6(1) of Law No. 287/1990 to introduce an evaluation standard grounded in the significant impediment of effective competition criteria, which might be more suitable in challenges involving the digital economy.

-Such recommendations have also been reiterated in the notice sent by the Authority to the President of the Council of Ministers pursuant to Articles 21 and 22 of Law No. 287/1990, by means of which the Authority suggested several amendments to, inter alia, the merger rules, as well as for consistency with the European provisions.10
+Such recommendations have also been reiterated in the Annual Law for Market and Competition 2021 sent by the Authority to the President of the Council of Ministers pursuant to Articles 21 and 22 of Law No. 287/1990, by means of which the Authority suggested several amendments to, inter alia, the merger rules, as well as for consistency with the European provisions.11

-In the notice, the Authority again stressed the need to adopt a merger assessment test in line with that of the Commission, based on the impact on effective competition, and that also allows the balance between the negative effects on competition and the efficiency gains that may only be obtained through the merger.
+The Authority again stressed the need to adopt a merger assessment test that is in line with that of the Commission, based on the impact on effective competition, and that also allows a balance between the negative effects on competition and the efficiency gains that may be obtained only through the merger.

-In addition, the Authority again focused on the unreliability of the notification system based on the applicable thresholds, especially in relation to digital markets (where frequently big operators acquire (small) potential future competitors), as well as to other local markets: in all these cases, the turnover of the involved undertakings often does not reach the notification thresholds.
-In this respect, the suggestion is to grant the Authority the power to request (providing an appropriate motivation) the notification of under-threshold mergers of which it has gained knowledge, if (1) there is reasonable suspicion that they may harm competition at a national level (or in a relevant part of the national territory), (2) they have been completed within the previous six months, and (3) one of the two thresholds set out in Article 16(1) of Law No. 287/1990 is met or the overall worldwide turnover realised by all the undertakings involved is higher than €5 billion.
+In addition, the Authority again focused on the unreliability of the notification system based on the applicable thresholds, especially in relation to digital markets (in which, frequently, big operators acquire (small) potential future competitors), as well as to other local markets.
+In all these cases, the turnover of the involved undertakings often does not reach the notification thresholds.
+In this respect, the suggestion is to grant the Authority the power to request (providing an appropriate motivation) the notification of under-threshold mergers of which it has gained knowledge if (1) there is reasonable suspicion that they might harm competition at a national level (or in a relevant part of the national territory), (2) they have been completed within the previous six months and (3) one of the two thresholds set out in Article 16(1) of Law No. 287/1990 is met or the overall worldwide turnover realised by all the undertakings involved is higher than \mathfrak{S}

 New proposals also relate to the harmonisation of the rules concerning joint ventures, whereby all joint ventures would be scrutinised for antitrust, irrespective of their concentrative or cooperative nature.
 The harmonisation of rules relating to turnover calculations for mergers involving banks and financial institutions is also proposed.
-The Authority suggests amending Article 16(2) of Law No. 287/1990, for the purpose of aligning the turnover calculation with the European rules, establishing calculation criteria based on the revenues generated to take into account the effective economic activity rather than the asset's size.
+The Authority suggests amending Article 16(2) of Law No. 287/1990 for the purpose of aligning the turnover calculation with that in the European rules, establishing calculation criteria based on the revenues generated to take into account the effective economic activity rather than the asset's size.